spring-projects/spring-data-neo4j/spring-data-neo4j-examples/todos/readme.md

 sh target/bin/webapp
 ```

-* check that it is working
+* check that it is working (in  another terminal, but same project directory)

 ```bash
 ./bin/todo mk "tweet high praises to @neo4j"